 The following characteristics of modern DAM solutions deliver compelling benefits:

-• The systems are cloud-based, according one central storage hub for access by all stakeholders, whether on site or remotely.
+• The systems are cloud-based, according to one central storage hub for access by all stakeholders, whether on site or remotely.

 • The systems are end to end, encompassing the entire asset lifecycle, including creation, storage, categorization, manipulation, optimization, approval, search, and delivery.